Paulescu/hands-on-train-and-deploy-ml/README.md

 Training models inside notebooks is easy.
 Unfortunately, this is not enough when you want to build real-world ML products.

-With this hands-on tutorial I want to help you grow as an ML engineer, and go beyond notebooks.
+With this hands-on tutorial, I want to help you grow as an ML engineer and go beyond notebooks.

 <br>